Patron in the City: Anna Colby

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We recently spoke with Anna Colby to learn more about her passion for her Lansing community and how she serves as a Patron in the City.

-The co-op had the desire to re-open in the Allen Neighborhood Center's Allen Place, a food innovation hub, and saw a unique opportunity for collaboration as part of the new, mixed-use development project.
+The co-op desired to re-open in the Allen Neighborhood Center's Allen Place, a food innovation hub, and saw a unique opportunity for collaboration as part of the new mixed-use development project.

 The crowdfunding campaign had a goal of $50,000 and went on to raise $52,000 from 228 patrons.
 By reaching their goal, the project unlocked a matching grant from the Michigan Economic Development Corporation (MEDC) through the Public Spaces Community Places (PSCP) crowdgranting program.

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.
-We spoke with Anna to learn more about her passion for food, community, and how she serves as a Patron in the City.
+We spoke with Anna to learn more about her passion for food and community and how she serves as a Patron in the City.

 Patronicity: Tell us about yourself.
 What is your role in the community?